aplteam/CompareGUI/README.md

 user command.
 It requires an external comparison utility.

-If the user command `]CompareFiles` is available then it is used.
+If the user command `]CompareFiles` is available then it will be used.

-It offers a GUI with a list of all objects only contained in the first or only contained in the second workspace, and a list of all objects that exist in both workspaces but are different.
+It offers a GUI with a list of all objects only contained in the first or only contained in the second workspace, and a list of all objects that exist in both namespaces but are different.
 Those can be compared from the list one-by-one.

-You can also ask for a report on all differences in a single document via the "Report > Diffs" menu command.
+You can also ask for a report of all differences in a single document via the "Report > Report Differences" menu command.

 ## Installation